 Letters of recommendation are an essential component of the business school application.
 Admissions Committee members rely on recommenders to vouch for you: to corroborate—and, in fact, bolster—all that you will tell them is worthy and commendable about you, and to speak objectively about your candidacy.

-As you narrow your school lists, study for the GMAT/GRE and draft your essays, LORs should also be top of mind.
+As you narrow your school lists, study for the GRE/GMAT (soon to be GMAT Focus) and draft your essays, LORs should also be top of mind.
 Not only must you select the ideal recommenders, but you also must prepare them adequately!

 It can be tempting to select the person with the most prestigious resume or the person easiest to discuss your business school plans with.
 Personal MBA Coach encourages you not to take this approach and instead to carefully weigh your options.